 1. Cut the firm tofu into bite size pieces and place on paper towels or a tea towel to drain and dry

 2. Place a heavy bottomed frying pan on a low to medium heat and add the whole Sichuan peppercorns.
 Toast until they are lightly coloured and you can smell them.
+Turn the pan off.
 Place the whole Sichuan peppercorns in a mortar and pestle or small blender and grind to a powder, add the sea salt flakes and grind a little more.
 The result is Sichuan peppercorn salt

 5. Drain the cooked tofu on kitchen paper and sprinkle with a little more Sichuan peppercorn salt